Forrest Mars Sr.: Career

 As an adult, Forrest Mars reunited with his father at Mars, Inc. However, the pair ran into a disagreement when Forrest wanted to expand abroad while his father did not.
 For a few years he worked at the new plant in Chicago and supervised the development of the Snickers and 3 Musketeers bars.
+Forrest would claim that it was he who proposed the new product that would become the iconic Milky Way bar after drinking a malted milkshake.
 Frances Herdlinger, a newly hired chemist at the Chicago lab of Mars Inc, remembered "Forrest Mars would turn up often with something new for us to try."
-Mars then took a buyout from his father and moved to England where he created the Mars bar and Maltesers while estranged from his father in 1933.
+After a quarrel with his father, Mars was removed from the company.
+He took a $50,000 buyout from his father, including foreign rights to Milky Way, and moved to England where he created the Mars bar and Maltesers while estranged from his father in 1933.
+He started in a small kitchen, where he launched a product called Mars bar, a chocolate confection similar to Milky Way.
 In Europe, Mars briefly worked for Nestlé and the Tobler company.

 In 1934, he bought a British company, Chappel Bros, specialized in canned meat for dogs.
 Due to the lack of competition, Forrest took control of this market as he launched and marketed Chappie's canned food.

 After he returned to the United States, Mars started his own food business, Food Products Manufacturing, where he established the Uncle Ben's Rice line and a pet food business, Pedigree.
 In partnership later with Bruce Murrie, Mars developed M&M's, the chocolate candy covered in a crunchy shell which "melts in your mouth, not in your hands," in 1940.
 They were possibly modeled after Smarties.
-Peanut M&M's were introduced in 1954 although Forrest had been allergic to peanuts his entire life.
+Peanut M&M's were introduced in 1954, which Forrest Mars Sr. helped to develop, despite the fact he was allergic to peanuts.
 Murrie later left the business.

 Following the death of his father, Forrest Mars took over the family business, Mars, Inc, merging it with his own company in 1964.

 In 1930, he married Audrey Ruth Meyer (b.
 May 25, 1910, in Chicago, d.
 June 15, 1989, in Washington, D.C.), and they had three children – Forrest Jr., John, and Jacqueline.

 Mars retired from Mars, Inc., in 1973, turning the company over to his children.